Seneca-ICTOER/Intro2C/docs/F-Refinements/algorithms.md

 Mixing algorithms have applications in games of chance.
 Examples include shuffling the cards in a deck or tumbling numbered balls into a lottery chute.
 The algorithm depends on the extent to which we seek to generate a truly fair result.

 Consider the following program, which tumbles 10 balls into a lottery chute.
-To simulate mixing, the algorithm picks the index of a reference element, randomly picks the index of another element further along in the array and swap the values stored in the two elements.
+To simulate mixing, the algorithm picks the index of a reference element, randomly picks the index of another element further along in the array and swaps the values stored in the two elements.
 This algorithm is attributed to Donald Knuth, a pioneer of computer science.

 ```c
 // Mix Lottery Balls